 For more info, contact Brookes Harrow at 403-201-4937 or check our Web site- http://www.calgarymodeltrainmen.com

-Formed in Calgary, Alberta in 1974, the club was formally incorporated in 1975 as the Cantrak Society of Model Railroaders and was reorganized in 2014 as the Calgary N-Scale Traksters Society.
+First formed in Calgary, Alberta in 1974, the club was formally organized in 1975 and incorporated in 1981 as the Cantrak Society of Model Railroaders.
+It was reorganized in 2014 as the Calgary N-Scale Traksters Society.

 We are a group of model railroaders who share a common interest in and passion for 1:160 N-scale modelling.
 Our mission is making N-scale modular railroading fun.